riri-cpp/Hogwarts-Adventure-Game/README.md

 ```
 - `📂 HogwartsGame/` – Root folder of the project
-  - `📂 bin/` – Contains compiled `.class` files
-    - `📂 game/` – Compiled files for game engine, player, and game state
-    - `📂 characters/` – Compiled files for all characters and NPCs
-    - `📂 locations/` – Compiled files for all locations
-    - `📂 spells/` – Compiled files for all spells
   - `📂 src/` – Contains all source code (`.java` files)
     - `📂 game/` – Source code for game engine, player, and game state
     - `📂 characters/` – Source code for all characters and NPCs